-"Responsible employees," such as executive and managerial staff, are expected to report the details of which they are aware about an incident.
+"Responsible employees," such as executive, managerial staff and all faculty, are expected to report the details of which they are aware of an incident.
 They share this information with the Title IX Coordinator.
 Giving a responsible employee notice of an incident constitutes official notice to Kaua'i CC.
 Incidents of sexual misconduct will be investigated and resolved in a prompt and equitable manner under the Kaua'i CC resolution procedures, which are discussed later in this report.